top of page

 Success Stories That Inspire

-• Sunita Devi (Sitapur, Uttar Pradesh): A BA graduate from traditional farming background, Sunita had never seen a drone before training at IFFCO Phulpur.
+• Sunita Devi (Sitapur, Uttar Pradesh): A BA graduate from a traditional farming background, Sunita had never seen a drone before training at IFFCO Phulpur.
 After certification, she became a celebrity in her district, spraying over 35 acres in her initial operations.
 She told the Prime Minister, "Just like today I am the only Drone Didi, thousands of such sisters should come forward."

 • Linta Shelke (Maharashtra): Operating in the cotton belt of Vidarbha, she's helped farmers reduce water usage from hundreds of liters to just 10 liters per acre while establishing a new income stream for her family.